Buying a Processor?

 Memory is such an important purchase, the more memory installed the faster your computer is.
 Memory is measured in gigabytes (GB).
 When installing memory on a desktop or a laptop, 8GB has become for entry-level devices and 16GB for higher-end devices.
 Unless you regularly have multiple large apps open at the same time, 8GB should be your just fine.

+Computer Mania prides itself on being the #1 online computer store in South Africa.
 We sincerely hope you found this article interesting.
 If you are looking for more information about our products or services or simply just need professional advice, contact Computer Mania today or head to one of our stores for more information.